What is the BMHC Peer Support Program?

 In a support group, people are able to talk with others who are like themselves—people who truly empathise with what they are going through and can share the type of practical insights that can only come from firsthand experiences.

-Our support groups will begin on October 17th and run for 10 weeks.
+Our drama therapy support groups will begin on January 30th and run for 9 weeks.
 The Peer Support Program includes weekly sessions with 2 drama therapy students from Concordia’s Drama Therapy program.
 Through these sessions participants are able to speak about their experiences while learning more about mental health, developing a new outlook, and learning culturally relevant coping mechanisms.
 Peers will actively create an inclusive, and safer environment for each other from registration to the very last session.

 Akinyi Oluoch (she/her)